RICH MAN & LAZARUS: Fantastical Parable or Literal Account?

 Here’s my take on Jesus’ story of the rich man and Lazarus:

 Jesus Himself is the living “Word of God,” so he’s not going to contradict the written Word of God.
 This is another key that the story is not to be taken literally.
 After all, anyone—regardless of sectarian mindset—who simply does an honest, systematic study on Sheol in the Bible will admit that a literal reading of Jesus’ tale contradicts what the entire rest of the Bible teaches about Sheol.
-As my book SHEOL KNOW exhaustively details, many of the most important men of God in the Old Testament, and even the LORD Himself, describe Sheol as the world of the DEAD where souls ‘sleep’ in death until their resurrection & judgment.
+As my book SHEOL KNOW (and this abridged article) exhaustively detail, many of the most important men of God in the Old Testament, and even the LORD Himself, describe Sheol as the world of the DEAD where souls ‘sleep’ in death until their resurrection & judgment.
 And by ‘sleep’ I don’t mean literal snoozing, but rather the condition of death itself—i.e. non-existence as far as conscious life goes (please read Sheol Know before automatically assuming that this is erroneous).
 No one’s roasting in conscious torture crying out for tiny bit of water; and neither are (or were) Old Testament saints chummin’ around with father Abraham in paradise.
 Jesus said the TRUTH will set us free, which is God’s Word (John 8:31-32 & 17:17).
 By contrast, that which is false cannot set us free, because it’s not true.

 With this understanding, God didn’t place the Parable of the Rich Man and Lazarus in the Bible to “confuse anyone in future generations” because he knew (and knows) that anyone who is diligent and simply studies the subject from Genesis to Revelation will be set free by the truth.
 Only those who are unwilling to search for the truth or are too proud to admit they might be wrong and insist on following uninformed leaders will be misled by it (see Matthew 15:14).
 Most of these are sincere God-fearing brothers and sisters in the Lord who’ve simply been misled about Jesus’ tale and only casually view it as a literal teaching; in other words, they’re simply ignorant on the subject.
 However, some of their leaders are rigid, unthinking sectarians poisoned by legalism, like the Pharisees.
 To them Jesus’ story is a stumbling block.

 Believe it or not, the LORD and godly characters in the Bible have been known to set out “stumbling blocks” to intentionally discombobulate proud fools, whether legalists or libertines; see, for example, Ezekiel 3:20, Romans 11:9 and Psalm 69:22.
 I’m not saying there’s no hope for these people.
 I’m very patient and merciful; in fact, my ministry is all about setting the captives free, including those who are figuratively blind.
 I want to stress that I’m not suggesting that everyone who regards the story of the rich man and Lazarus as a literal description of life after death is a modern-day Pharisee, not at all.
 Again, most are simply ignorant on the subject.
-I wrote SHEOL KNOW for just such people.
+I wrote SHEOL KNOW (and this abridged article) for just such people.

 “Scripture Interprets Scripture” is a Hermeneutical Law